awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.targetendpoint.md

 If you use Amazon Athena to query data, partitioning helps reduce cost as Athena pricing is based on the amount of data that you scan when running queries\.

-To turn on partitioning for ongoing changes in the above format, use the following queries\.
+To turn on partitioning for ongoing changes in the preceding format, use the following queries\.

 ```
 bucketFolder=US-WEST-DATA